-We are looking for curious and motivated candidates for student and postdoc positions starting now / early 2021.
+We are always looking for curious and motivated candidates for student and postdoc positions.
 Interdisciplinary candidates with backgrounds in mathematics, physics, computer & data science, psychology, and neuroscience are especially encouraged to apply.

-We are recruiting PhD students through the Bonn / Miami International Max-Planck Research School (IMPRS) Brain & Behavior – consider applying!
-Deadline is November the 15th.
+We are recruiting PhD students through the International Max-Planck Research School (IMPRS) Brain & Behavior.
+Consider applying!

 This is just one example of many possible projects (please get in touch!):